filamentphp/filamentphp.com/content/articles/alexandersix-handling-bulk-imports-in-filament.md

 When you have that CSV file created, navigate to the `Book` table view within Filament and click on the `Import Book` action that we created earlier.
 You will be greeted by a Filepond file uploader.
-Once the CSV file has processed in the Filepond file uploader, you will see a fieldset of “Columns” appear in the modal.
+Once the CSV file has been processed in the Filepond file uploader, you will see a fieldset of “Columns” appear in the modal.
 These select fields are the “mappers” for the import process.
 Each field's label corresponds to one of the `ImportColumn` objects we created earlier.
 The select field that is alongside each label corresponds to which of the uploaded CSV's columns will have its data mapped into the model